sophiajt/truffle/README.md

 Truffle's current hot loop performance is close to Lua's performance (180ms vs 130ms for a hot loop of 10mil iterations, on a 8 × Intel® Core™ i7-8809G CPU @ 3.10GHz machine with 16 gigs of RAM).

 We're hoping to continue improving Truffle's performance to make it flexible to be used in more scripting scenarios.

+## REPL

+Truffle also comes with a rudimentary REPL you can use to interact with a system.
+You can enhance this REPL by enabling the 'reedline' feature flag.

+Note: each REPL line is independent of the other REPL lines.
+Variables defined in previous REPL lines are not visible in the following lines.
+You can think of each line as a distinct script being run.

 ## Before going public